‘Record’ Is Critical for Enterprise-Grade RPA

 Yes, this is a key feature for several of our customers.
 Users can upload their bots to our Control Room and, using role-based access control (RBAC), can share their bots with other users.
 This ensures central policy management and better auditability rather than ad hoc sharing.
 From there, users can easily modify the bots as needed to work on other related automations.

 How do you handle decision-making as process steps are recorded?

 Decision-making can be handled while editing the recorded automation or using Automation Anywhere workflows.
 We have standard constructs such as “if-then-else,” messages and prompts to handle decision-making.

 How does the recorder handle navigation purely by image recognition, such as on systems like Citrix or virtual/remote machines?

 Automation Anywhere Smart Recorder creates the automation of Citrix/virtual desktop infrastructure (VDI), just like any other application.
 To address such specific cases, the Automation Anywhere platform has specific execution modes to deliver optimal results.

 Does the Smart Recorder make your MetabBots obsolete?
 Will there still be any advantage in using MetaBots?

 Automation Anywhere does automate mainframe emulators.
-Most of the actions performed on the emulator window (clicking of menu items, buttons, etc.), can be captured by the Recorder, which supports accessing mainframes from virtual machines and desktops.
-Our inbuilt Terminal Emulator command connects with most mainframes (vt-100s, 3270s and 5250s).
+Most of the actions performed on the emulator window (clicking of menu items, buttons, etc.) can be captured by the recorder, which supports accessing mainframes from virtual machines and desktops.
+Our built-in Terminal Emulator command connects with most mainframes (VT100s, 3270s and 5250s).

-How is the Recorder different than QTP (automated testing)?
+How is the recorder different than QuickTest Professional (QTP) automated testing?

-QTP is limited in use for testing automation whereas Automation Anywhere Smart Recorder automates business processes leveraging rich toolset and execution frameworks available in the Automation Anywhere platform.
+QTP is limited in use for testing automation, whereas Automation Anywhere Smart Recorder automates business processes leveraging a rich tool set and execution frameworks available in the Automation Anywhere platform.